jonatasge/stylewind/README.md

 ### Custom props

-Stailwind supports custom properties in your component.
+@stylewind supports custom properties in your component.
 Also you can filter custom properties to prevent them from being rendered in the DOM, avoiding console errors.

 Creation: